Amzani/apidesk-sdk-test-def/docs/models/components/createcontactrequestaddressestype.md

 # CreateContactRequestAddressesType

 Specifies the category of the address, such as 'home', 'work', or 'billing'.
-This helps in organizing and distinguishing between different types of addresses associated with a contact.
-If provided, it should be a valid string representing the address type.
+This helps in organizing and identifying the address type within the CRM system.
+It is optional and should be a descriptive string that clearly indicates the address's purpose.

 ## Example Usage